 The Outdoor Cats

-There have been many other cats that have been in the yard in the last two years I did TNR for.
-Midnight was already ear-tipped when he showed and doesn’t have canine teeth!
+There have been many other cats that have been in the yard since I learned how to do TNR in 2017.
+Midnight was already ear-tipped when he showed up and didn’t have canine teeth!